Hurricane Irene: New England

+Voluntary evacuations orders were issued of residents living in low-lying areas or mobile homes in Norwich.
+About 200 Connecticut National Guard soldiers were notified to be deployed in state on August 28 while 500 others were placed on standby.
+Mass transit, including all Metro-North trains, across the state was shut down for the duration of the storm, beginning on the evening of August 27.
+At the Naval Submarine Base New London in Groton, all submarines were moved out to sea to ride out the storm before being allowed to return.
+Mandatory evacuations of coastal areas in Fairfield were implemented on August 27 and roads across the city were to be mostly closed by the following afternoon.
+A local high school was also converted into a shelter for evacuees.

 In Massachusetts, Governor Deval Patrick declared a state of emergency on August 26, activated 500 Massachusetts National Guard troops, and also planned to activate an additional 2,000 troops the following day in preparation for the storm.
-In an unprecedented move, the MBTA suspended all metropolitan Boston public transportation at 8:00 am on August 28.
+In an unusual move, the MBTA suspended all metropolitan Boston public transportation at 8:00 am on August 28.

 In Vermont, Governor Peter Shumlin declared a state of emergency on August 27, in preparation for the hurricane's arrival.
 In a joint statement, Vermont electric utilities announced that they planned to have extra staff on hand.
 The National Weather Service stated that it anticipated 2–5 in of rain on the Champlain Valley and western Vermont and 3–7 in in the Green Mountains and eastern Vermont, with the risk of flooding near streams and rivers and an anticipated sustained wind speeds of 30–45 mph and gusts of up to 45–65 mph, causing significant tree damage and damage to power lines.